 - Vegetable broth.
 To really boost the umami in this Vegan Zuppa Toscana, I like to use vegan chicken-style bouillon cubes.
 My go-to brand is Edward and Sons as they’re affordable and available at stores like Kroger or Sprouts.
 You could also use Better Than Bouillon vegan chicken-style broth.
 Regular vegetable broth will work too.

 - Potatoes.
-Yukon gold will work best in this recipe because they are waxier, so they will hold their shape better.
-Russets have a tendency to disintegrate in soups.
+Yukon gold or another waxy variety will hold their shape best.
+Russets have a tendency to get mushy in soups.

 - Vegan heavy cream.
 My preferred heavy cream substitute for soups and other savory dishes is homemade cashew cream.
 Simply blend 1/2 cup of raw cashews (soaked 4+ hours or boiled 10 minutes) with 3/4 cup water until smooth.
 If you are looking for a store-bought version, you can try the Country Crock Plant Cream or the Silk Dairy-Free Heavy Whipping Cream Alternative.